MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 4. Host calls `/complete_parameter_load` with all encrypted objects from step 1 and the Seal responses from step 3.
 Enclave decrypts the secret(s) and initializes `SEAL_API_KEY`.
 5. Enclave can now serve `/process_data` requests.

-### Why Two-Phase Bootstrap?
+### Why bootstrap requires two steps?

-The two-phase bootstrap is needed because enclaves operate without direct internet access, hence cannot fetch secrets from Seal key servers URL themselves.
-As a workaround, the host acts as an intermediary to fetch encrypted secrets from Seal servers.
+This is because an enclave operates without direct internet access so it cannot fetch secrets from Seal key servers' http endpoints themselves.
+Here we use the host acts as an intermediary to fetch encrypted secrets from Seal servers.

-This delegation is secure because the Seal responses are encrypted using the enclave's encryption key, so only the enclave can later decrypt the Seal responses.
-The enclave is also initialized with the public keys of the Seal servers from `seal_config.yaml`, which can be used to verify the decrypted secrets to check the responses are not tempered with.
+This delegation is secure because the Seal responses are encrypted under the enclave's encryption key, so only the enclave can later decrypt the fetched Seal responses.
+The enclave is also initialized with the public keys of the Seal servers in `seal_config.yaml`, which can be used to verify the decrypted secrets are not tampered with.

 ## Security Guarantees

-The secret is only accessible within the enclave.
-This is because the enclave generates an encryption secret key during initialization.
-This key never leaves the enclave memory.
-Seal servers encrypt the secret to the encryption public key.
-The host receives it when fetching keys with CLI, but cannot decrypt it.
-Only the enclave can verify the consistency and decrypt the secret.
+The enclave generates an encryption secret key during initialization and this key never leaves the enclave memory.
+Seal servers encrypt the secret to the encryption public key, part of the `FetchKeyRequest` returned from `/init_parameter_load`.
+The host uses the CLI to fetch keys from Seal servers, but the host cannot decrypt the `FetchKeyResponse`.
+The `FetchKeyResponse` is passed to the enclave at `/complete_parameter_load`, and only the enclave can verify the consistency and decrypt the secret.

 Recall that the enclave also generates an ephemeral secret key on startup, that is only accessible in the enclave memory.
-The on-chain `seal_approve` function verifies the transaction sender equals the hash of the enclave's registered ephemeral public key.
+The on-chain `seal_approve` function verifies the transaction sender is consistent with the enclave's registered ephemeral public key.
 During `/init_parameter_load`, a signature is created using the ephemeral secret key, committed over the PTB containing the Seal policy.
 As part of the `FetchKeyRequest`, this signature is later verified when Seal servers dry run the transaction.
 This ensures only the enclave can produce such signatures that can result in successful Seal responses.

 ```move
 entry fun seal_approve<T: drop>(_id: vector<u8>, enclave: &Enclave<T>, ctx: &TxContext) {